-Poet Andrew McMillan Discovers Joy and Beauty on the New PTC Website
+Poet Andrew McMillan Discovers Joy & Beauty

 Scrolling through the new website, I want to find something unexpected, something by someone I haven’t encountered yet; there’s such a depth of content that isn’t a hard mission to accomplish.
 I alight, rather quickly, on a recording of a poem ‘Beauty’, by Partaw Naderi (translated from Dari by Yama Yari and Sarah Maquire).